package-url/purl-spec/README.rst

     - A `key` must NOT be percent-encoded
     - A `key` is case insensitive.
 The canonical form is lowercase
     - A `key` cannot contains spaces
-    - A `value` must be must be a percent-encoded string
+    - A `value` must be a percent-encoded string
     - The '=' separator is neither part of the `key` nor of the `value`